Driving Biological Projects

 University of North Carolina - Chapel Hill

 The Maddox lab examines the intricate cellular structures involved in cell division using a variety of model systems.
 One such system is C. elegans, which the Maddox lab uses to study oogenesis with a desire to understand various characteristics of oocytes, such as their position and shape in 3D.
 These 3D images are difficult to segment since there is no nuclear stain and each cell is only defined by an intense staining at the cell borders.
-Previous methods used by the lab relied entirely on manual analysis which is time consuming and low-throughput.
-This DBP aims to solve this by having and automated workflow for the segmentation and analysis of cell shape, size and position.
+Previous methods used by the lab relied entirely on manual analysis which is time-consuming and low-throughput.
+This DBP aims to solve this by having an automated workflow for the segmentation and analysis of cell shape, size, and position.
 Materials for CellProfiler and deep-learning approaches are available here.

 Chris Doe